 Service Brings Light…No Matter How Small

 There is nothing that will help you forget your own troubles like serving others.
 We know how impossible this can feel during times of trial.
 Acts of service can seem beyond our means, physically, financially, or emotionally.
-It is important to remember even the smallest ways we reach out can have great impact.
+It is important to remember even the smallest ways we reach out can have a great impact.

 A smile.
 A prayer for someone.
 A quick message on social media.
 Prayerfully focus on the small things you can do.
 Not only will you be serving someone else, but you will find joy and confidence in achieving a goal you’ve set for yourself.